 Non-attendance is managed in state schools in line with the DET policies, SMS-PR-029: Managing Student Absences and SMS-PR-036: Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

-Rolls are marked twice daily and entered in SMS weekly.
-Absences are monitored and regular notices to parent about school hours are placed in the newsletter.
+Rolls are marked twice daily and entered in OneSchool weekly.
+Absences are monitored and communication with parents/caregivers occurs when necessary.

+Regular notices to parents about school hours and Every Day Counts are placed in the newsletter.